-The Company's SCR decreased in the year by £3,113k primarily due to an increase in market risk driven by a decrease in equity exposure following the downward market performance in the period.
+The Company's SCR increased in the year by £929k primarily due to an increase in market risk driven by an increase in equity exposure following the upward market performance in the period.

-The MCR coverage ratio has decreased by 59% following an increase in the sterling equivalent of the €4.0m absolute floor MCR following the movement in the euro rate across the period and the increase to €4.0m from €3.7m at 2021 year-end.
+The MCR coverage ratio has decreased by 1.5% following an increase in the sterling equivalent of the €4.0m absolute floor MCR due to the movement in the euro rate across the period.

-The loss absorbing capacity of deferred tax has increased following a larger difference in the valuation of reserves from IFRS to SII.
+The loss absorbing capacity of deferred tax has decreased following a smaller difference in the valuation of reserves from IFRS to SII.
+This is primarily due to the move to IFRS 17 reporting, which more closely aligns with SII compared to IFRS 4.